-Shark Diver has reviewed all our vessels shark cage designs and built the Guadalupe Mark V cages in house.
-They feature unique external flotation pods designed for ocean use that we have adapted for cage diving.
+Shark Diver has reviewed all our vessels shark cage designs and built the brand new Guadalupe Mark VI cages for 2015 in house.
+They feature unique flotation pods designed for ocean use, that we have adapted for cage diving.
 This system allows for more space and comfort inside the cages and is in use by most operators at Guadalupe.
 We also feature two unique external observation hatches for divers and film crews who are looking for another angle to film great white sharks.
 In short, one of Shark Divers most important considerations is cage design, and safety.
-We have ensured you'll have the best cages available to dive with; after all it’s where you will be spending most of your time with us.
+We have ensured you’ll have the best cages available to dive with; after all it’s where you will be spending most of your time with us.

 The cage diving at Guadalupe is bar none the greatest on the planet, with up to 100 feet + of visibility.
 The water temperature ranges from 67 to 76 degrees making this the ultimate white shark destination for everyone.
 Especially for the discriminating underwater photographer, or the novice.